-Accordingly, food and supply donations are valued as noncash contributions at estimated fair value as provided by the donor or, in the absence of donors' valuations, based on the Organization's estimate of fair value based upon estimates of the wholesale values that would be received for selling goods in their principal exit market considering their condition and utility for use at the time the goods are contributed by the donor.
+Accordingly, food and supply donations are valued as noncash contributions at estimated fair value as provided by the donor, and verified through third party website, or, in the absence of donors' valuations, based on the Organization's estimate of fair value based upon estimates of the wholesale values that would be received for selling goods in their principal exit market considering their condition and utility for use at the time the goods are contributed by the donor.
 Pharmaceutical donations are valued at estimated fair value based predominantly on partner donor valuations, which approximate either wholesale acquisition cost or average wholesale price.
 In the absence of donors' valuations, the Organization estimates average wholesale price.